- Doctors & Departments

 As parents progress in their ability to manage meals and maintain supervision and management of daily nutrition and activity, the patient's motivation for recovery becomes less critical in treatment.
 Parents learn the communication and therapeutic approaches used by our staff, such as understanding how different interactions with their child can either help or impede their motivation for recovery.

 Although improving the patient's motivation remains an important part of our work, parent education and confidence allows less motivated patients to transition more quickly to lower levels of care, including returning to school.

 The length of time a patient spends in our treatment program varies, but is largely dependent upon the severity of illness, along with the patient's motivation and ability to normalize nutrition with family support.
 Normalizing nutrition and increasing motivation is the initial focus of treatment, particularly when the patient views their eating disorder as a solution, instead of the problem.
 A typical treatment episode is 5 to 6 weeks in the program, with less time and fewer days in the program during weeks 3 through 6.

-The Eating Disorders Program at Children's Hospital Colorado includes:
+Our Eating Disorders Program includes:

 In addition to our specialists, Children's Hospital Colorado also provides the following resources for your family:

 Children's Hospital Colorado's Anschutz Medical Campus location offers a Family Health Library to provide information in broad areas such as parenting, child development, and medical diagnosis in children.
 Please feel free to stop by and use this great resource as you would like.